run2bizdocs/documentation/en-us/docs/4biz-helium/get-started/installation-and-upgrade/overview.md

 # Instalation overview

-These steps will help you install Citsmart in on-premises environments.
+These steps will help you install 4biz in on-premises environments.
 Before starting, it is important to keep in mind the software required for the installation of the platform, as well as its functionality.
-The Citsmart platform is composed of the following sets of software:
+The 4biz platform is composed of the following sets of software:

 * **4biz Enterprise Platform**: Platform package in java WAR (web application ARchive) format.
 * **Wildfly**: Java EE Web application server.